Editorial photograph of an enterprise procurement team running a Cisco ELA renewal playbook workshop with contract pages on a glass wall

 The combined leverage matrix typically produces 12 to 28 percent improvement against the Cisco initial renewal proposal.
 The improvement is rarely captured from a single lever.
 The buyer side discipline is to run all six in parallel and let the cumulative effect compound.

-Six contract clauses that matter
+Which Cisco ELA contract clauses matter most?

 The contract clauses below carry the bulk of post signature commercial risk.
 The playbook covers the Cisco default position and the buyer side counter for each.